-Radiation therapy or radiotherapy (RT) describes the clinical process that uses ionizing radiation to kill cancerous cells.
+Radiation therapy or radiotherapy (RT) describes the clinical process that uses ionizing radiation treatments to kill cancerous cells.
 It is one of the major medical modalities used in treating cancer.
-Other widely used cancer treating modalities are surgery and chemotherapy.
-Actually, more than half of all cancer patients receive radiotherapy, either alone or in combination with surgery or chemotherapy.
+Other widely used cancer-treating modalities are surgery and chemotherapy.
+Actually, more than half of all cancer patients receive radiotherapy (doses of radiation), either alone or in combination with surgery or chemotherapy.
 The power of the radiation therapy is its ability to ionize atoms and molecules inside the nuclei of the biological cells of the tissue to which the radiation is applied, thus killing the cancerous cells by damaging their DNA.

-The RT machine uses the linear accelerator (LINAC) as the source of the ionizing radiations which can be high energy electron beams, or X-rays (photon beams).
-In radiation therapy, the majority of treatments use X-rays and a smaller number uses the electron beam or a combination of both therapies.
-Electron beams are especially used for superficial tumors (less than 5 cm deep).
+The RT machine uses a high energy linear accelerator (LINAC) as the source of the ionizing radiations which can be high energy electron beams, or X-rays (photon beams of an X-Ray linear accelerator).
+In radiation therapy, the majority of radiation treatments use X-rays and a smaller number uses the electron beam or a combination of both therapies.
+Electron beams are specially used for superficial tumors (less than 5 cm deep).
 For this reason, many of the LINAC-based RT machines provide the option of using photon beams as well as electron beams for cancer treatments.
-In the X-ray therapy, they can produce photon beams in the range of: 4 to 25 MV, and in the electron therapy the treatment electron beam can cover the range of: 6 to 25 MeV.
-The length of the LINAC depends on the final electron kinetic energy, and ranges from ~30 cm for 4 to 6 MeV LINACs to ~150 cm for the 25-MeV LINACs.
+In the X-ray therapy, they can produce photon beams in the range of: 4 to 25 MeV, and in the electron therapy, the treatment electron beam can cover the range of 6 to 25 MeV.
+The length of the LINAC depends on the final electron kinetic energy and ranges from ~30 cm for 4 to 6 MeV LINACs to ~150 cm for the 25-MeV LINACs.